SequencingDOTcom/RTP-API-iOS-Objective-C-Master-Plugin-Plug-n-Play-Sample/README.md

 This is a plug-n-play demo of the iOS (Objective-C) Master Plugin from Sequencing.com.
 This is a 'plug-n-play' demo because this repo can be cloned and the code added to your app if you want to get up and running as quick as possible.

 This demo works out of the box.
-To modify it to work with your apps, just follow the following steps:
+To modify it to work with your apps:

 * [Register](https://sequencing.com/user/register) for a free account at Sequencing.com
 * Clone this repo and add the code to your app